Learning-to-Defer with Expert-Conditional Advice: Algorithms, Visualization, Example

 \paragraph{Realized costs.} For this realization $(x, a, y)$, suppose the full cost table is

 Each entry includes task loss, expert fee, and advice fee.

-\paragraph{Loss evaluation.} The double indicator in Definition~\ref{def:true_loss} selects the executed pair $(j, k) = (1, 0)$:
+\paragraph{Loss evaluation.} The double indicator in Definition~\ref{def:true_loss} selects the executed pair $(j, k) = (2, 1)$:

-Note that the counterfactual query decisions $q(x, 2) = 1$ and $q(x, 3) = 2$ play no role: the protocol only pays for the executed pair.
-Had the Bayes router instead selected expert $2$ (with its best advice $k=1$, costing $0.20$), the loss would have been lower --- illustrating why the optimal policy must compare experts at their best-advised cost, as stated in Lemma~\ref{lem:bayes}. \end{example}
+The counterfactual query decisions $q(x, 1) = 0$ and $q(x, 3) = 2$ play no role: the protocol only pays for the executed pair.
+The chosen pair is also the realized minimum of the cost table: comparing the row-wise minima $(0.35, 0.20, 0.25)$, expert $2$ with advice $k=1$ achieves the smallest cost.
+This is exactly the comparison performed by the Bayes policy in Lemma~\ref{lem:bayes}, applied at the level of one realization. \end{example}